 When should I use my Alvesco inhaler?

 In most cases, either in the morning or in the evening – as one or two

 puffs once a day.
 Follow your doctor’s instructions very carefully.
 It is

 important that you take Alvesco regularly every day, even if you feel

 If you find that you have to use your Reliever inhaler more than 2-3 times

 a week, you should contact your doctor to have your medicine reviewed.

 How do I use my Alvesco inhaler?

-You may wish to practice in front of the mirror for the first couple of times until you are
+You may wish to practise in front of the mirror for the first couple of times

 During inhalation, you can either be sitting down or standing up.